Sustaining Life with Mesothelioma

 For people like Mike Kincaid, mesothelioma does not stop their support for loved ones.
 The 72-year-old mesothelioma patient supports his son, Woody, throughout his 2020 Tokyo Olympic journey.
 Kincaid gave up many things that once brought him joy.
 His son’s running career, however, has continued to bring joy to his life.

-As a mesothelioma patient, you may not be able to do the things that once defined your happiness, but the relationships you’ve built over time will never be taken away from you.
+As a person surviving a mesothelioma diagnosis, you may not be able to do the things that once defined your happiness, but the relationships you’ve built over time will never be taken away from you.
 Even when faced with physical barriers, one phone call can maintain your relationships.

 Over a quarter of all men and women in the U.S. will be diagnosed with a form of cancer in their lifetime.
 As supporters of loved ones with cancer, we must be there for them in their darkest times.